dalenewman/Transformalize.Provider.ActiveDirectory/README.md

 </cfg>
 ```

-**Caution**: Active Directory requires you know what attributes are available and a special syntax for filtering them.
+Active Directory requires you know what attributes are
+available and a [special syntax](https://docs.microsoft.com/en-us/windows/desktop/adsi/search-filter-syntax) for filtering them.